-Facebook revealed a sneak peek of their own video platform within Facebook.
-Unlike YouTube, which relies on search and users seeking out specific videos), Facebook is doubling-down on showing you videos that you didn’t even know you wanted to see, or knew existed.
+Facebook revealed a sneak peek of its own video platform on Facebook.
+Unlike YouTube, which relies on search and users seeking out specific videos), Facebook is doubling-down on showing you videos that you didn’t even know you wanted to see or knew existed.
 You’ll see video content from friends, pages you follow, posts you Like, and beyond.

 Facebook encouraged more video content from publishers, creators, and advertisers beginning a few years ago, and this new video hub seems to be a massive culmination of their encouragement and longer vision.
 With this new video destination, Facebook recently updated its newsfeed algorithms to consider the types of videos you watch, the ones your friends watch, how many videos you watch, and for how long.

 A dedicated space on Facebook just for videos:

 Facebook will allow you to easily save videos in this new hub, a feature that technically exists now, but your saved videos will better integrate into your Facebook experience, making it easier to go back to that saved content.

 A section of Facebook dedicated to videos will result in people spending more time on Facebook, naturally.
 More content means more time, especially if Facebook is able to take your friends, Likes, pages, and interests to better serve you relevant content.